 Excavated street pavement and columns in the ancient city of Sepphoris.
 Jesus almost certainly walked these streets

 During Jesus’ life, and especially in the later years, most of Palestine was undergoing a serious economic recession.
 Despite the fertility of the land, there was unemployment and poverty throughout the country.

 The great building programs of Herod the Great had come to an end at about the same time Jesus was born – and don’t forget, Joseph was a builder/carpenter who would certainly have felt the effects of this.

 This threw thousands of tradesmen out of work.
 Without a modern social security system to fall back on, the families of these unemployed men were in a serious situation.

-The gospels show evidence of social dislocation and political unrest.
+The gospels take place against a background of social dislocation and political unrest.

 Jesus’ arrest, trial and execution took place in a climate of political instability and economic uncertainty.

 Greek philosophy was greatly admired at the time of Jesus.
 It changed the way people saw their world.